Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 # Risks in the DNS Data

-##  The Alleged Public Nature of DNS Data
+##  The Public Nature of DNS Data

-   It has long been claimed that "the data in the DNS is public".
-While this sentence makes sense for an Internet-wide lookup system, there are multiple facets to the data and metadata involved that deserve a more detailed look.
+  It is often stated that "the data in the DNS is public".
+This sentence makes sense for an Internet-wide lookup system,  and there are multiple facets to the data and metadata involved that deserve a more detailed look.
 First, access control lists (ACLs) and private namespaces notwithstanding, the DNS operates under the assumption